purpleidea/mgmt/docs/documentation.md

 id's include: `some_id`, `hello:42`, `not:smart:4` and `:13`.
 It is expected
 that the last bare example be only used by the engine to add a global semaphore.

+#### Rewatch

+Boolean.
+Rewatch specifies whether we re-run the Watch worker during a graph swap if it has errored.
+When doing a graph compare to swap the graphs, if this is true, and this particular worker has errored, then we'll remove it and add it back as a new vertex, thus causing it to run again.
+This is different from the `Retry` metaparam which applies during the normal execution.
+It is only when this is exhausted that we're in permanent worker failure, and only then can we rely on this metaparam.

+#### Realize

+Boolean.
+Realize ensures that the resource is guaranteed to converge at least once before a potential graph swap removes or changes it.
+This guarantee is useful for fast changing graphs, to ensure that the brief creation of a resource is seen.
+This guarantee does not prevent against the engine quitting normally, and it can't guarantee it if the resource is blocked because of a failed pre-requisite resource.
+*XXX: This is currently not implemented!*

 ### Lang metadata file

 Any module *must* have a metadata file in its root.
 It must be named